gnustep/libs-xcode/README.md

 ==============

-To use this library you need to build it and install it and then compile the front-end which is in tools-buildtool.
+To use this library you need to build it and install it and then compile the front-end which is in the Tools directory and is called buildtool.
 Simply go into a directory which contains an Xcode project and type buildtool and it should build the project.
 If it doesn't then submit a bug.
 Currently GNUstep can only build projects for macOS.
+Once support for UIKit and other frameworks are available, those will be added.

 1.2.1 Plans for the future
 ==========================